Mortimer & Whitehouse: Gone Fishing

 Mortimer & Whitehouse: Gone Fishing is a factual entertainment television show featuring comedian friends Bob Mortimer and Paul Whitehouse.
-The show features Mortimer and Whitehouse reflecting on life after their shared major heart problems, while on a fishing trip to various locations around Britain.
+The show features Mortimer and Whitehouse reflecting on life after their shared major heart problems, while on fishing trips to various locations around Britain.
 The series was first broadcast on BBC Two on 20 June 2018 and has been recommissioned every year since.
 An hour-long Christmas special was added from 2020 onwards.

 Series 7 was expanded to 8 episodes.

 In season 3, Ted the Patterdale Terrier was introduced in the show, and has been featured in most episodes since.
 In June 2024, the BBC commissioned the show for an eighth series; which premiered on BBC Two on 26 October 2025.
+Ted died in April 2026, before his final appearance in series 9 was aired.